zplizzi/ratnaparkhi-preposition-attachment/README.md

 ## Notes
 Downloaded from [ftp://ftp.cis.upenn.edu/pub/adwait/PPattachData/](ftp://ftp.cis.upenn.edu/pub/adwait/PPattachData/).

+The files in the `original/` directory comprise the original, unmodified dataset.
-The `README.txt` file is the original README distributed with the dataset.
+The file `original/README.txt` is the original README distributed with the dataset.

+The files in the `unzipped/` directory contain the unzipped data.

 ## Dataset
 This directory contains the data used for the model described in "[A